Linths/TrainVideo/README.md

 # TrainGif

-_Visualizing the training process of a convoluted neural network over time._
+_Visualizing the training process of a convolutional neural network over time._

 This tool is extensively discussed in our paper "Neural Networks for Non-Experts: Intuitively Visualising the Training Process Over Time".